Safer Sunscreens

 In my practice, after teaching about nutrient-dense, whole-food diets, hydration, and detoxification, there always seemed to be the question: “What do you use for sunscreen?”
 And I never had an answer that I felt confident with.
 Until now.
 I have personally tested this product on the white sands of the Florida Panhandle and the Caribbean beaches:

-Reference Lindsay Wilson for Natural Grocers
+References: Lindsay Wilson for Natural Grocers; Dr. Josh Axe; EWG.org